steffaniasierrag/MasterDS_Projects/AirlineOperationsOptimization_AMPL/readme.md

-# Optimizing Revenue for Flight Operationsù
+# Optimizing Revenue for Flight Operations

 ## Table of Contents